Ai Wearables Value-based Care Models 2025

 5. Ethical Considerations

 The use of AI in healthcare raises ethical concerns related to bias, fairness, and transparency.
-AI algorithms should be carefully designed to avoid perpetuating existing health disparities and to ensure that decisions are fair and transparent.
+AI algorithms should be carefully designed to avoid perpetuating existing health disparities and to see to it that decisions are fair and transparent.

 • Bias detection and mitigation: Implementing techniques to detect and mitigate bias in AI algorithms.